azat-co/practicalnode/chapter4/chapter4.md

 ## Include

 `include` is a way to split logic into a separate file for the purpose of reusing it across multiple files.
 Don't confuse this with ES6 `include`.
-That's JavaScript but we are talking about Pug here.
+That's JavaScript, but we are talking about Pug here.

-This `include` is a *top-to-bottom* approach meaning we dictate what to use in the file that includes another file.
-The file that includes is processed first (we can define locals there), then the included file is processed (we can use earlier defined locals).
+This `include` is a *top-to-bottom* approach, meaning we dictate what to use in the file that includes another file.
+The file that includes is processed first (we can define locals there), and then the included file is processed (we can use earlier defined locals).

 To include a Pug template, use `include /path/filename`.
 No need for double quotes `"` or single quotes `'`.
 I like it!
 For example, in a layout file you can import a header: